run2bizdocs/documentation/en-us/docs/4biz-helium/processes/problem/use/register-problem.md

 ## Before getting started

-Before starting to register a problem, it's necessary to register the problem portfolio, as well as having the access permissions to the "Problem" functionality.
+- [X] It's necessary to register the problem portfolio
+- [X] Having the access permissions to the "Problem" functionality.

 ## Procedure